Akshay Mestry

 If you want to master something, teach it.

-—Dr. Richard Feynman
+—Dr Richard Feynman

 Thus began my journey into teaching.

-Let's connect
+Let's connect.

-I'm not on social media, but I'm always open to conversations about AI, Teaching, Open Source, or just a casual chat about life.
-I'd love to hear from you.
-It doesn't need to be just about the tech either.
+I'm not on any social media besides LinkedIn, but I'm always open to having conversations about AI, Teaching, Open source, or just a casual chat about life.
+I'm a huge film nerd and enjoy memes, so feel free to send me your recommendations.